November 5

 1993 The UK monarch's London residence Buckingham Palace opened to the public for the first time on August 7, 1993.
 4,314 people paid the £8 entrance fee on its opening day.
 Buckingham Palace has 775 rooms, including 19 state rooms, 52 royal and guest bedrooms, 188 staff bedrooms, 92 offices and 78 bathrooms.
 There are 1,514 doors and 760 windows in the palace.
 The postcode for the Palace is SW1A 1AA.

 1997 Garth Brooks attracted the largest crowd ever at New York's Central Park on August 7, 1997.
-About 980,000 attended his free concert with surprise guests Billy Joel and Don McLean.
+About 980,000 attended his free concert with surprise guests Billy Joel and Don McLean, surpassing the previous record of 600,000 held by Paul Simon.
 The concert was dubbed "Garthstock" (paying homage to Woodstock).

 2011 The Cambridgeshire Guided Busway, the longest guided busway in the world, opened in England on August 7, 2011.
 The first guided bus left St Ives at 09:00 after the busway had been opened by Andrew Lansley MP.
 It connects Cambridge, Huntingdon and St Ives in the English county of Cambridgeshire.